Patricio Peralta Ramos

-Patricio Peralta-Ramos (May 17, 1814 – April 25, 1887) was an Argentine businessman and landowner prominent in the foundation of the seaside city of Mar del Plata.
+Patricio Peralta-Ramos (born Patricio Pascual Porcel de Peralta y Ramos; May 17, 1814 – April 25, 1887) was an Argentine businessman and landowner prominent in the foundation of the seaside city of Mar del Plata.

 Life and times

 Patricio Peralta-Ramos was born in the San Nicolás, a Buenos Aires neighbourhood, in 1814.
 His father, Juan José Porcel de Peralta y de las Casas, was a high-ranking official of the Patricios Regiment.
 In 1860, he married a distant relative, Cecilia Robles, with whom he had twelve children.

 Peralta-Ramos became a large clothing supplier to the Argentine Army during the 1829-52 regime of Governor Juan Manuel de Rosas, of whom Peralta-Ramos became an official supporter in 1842.
 A wealthy man by the time of Rosas' overthrow at the 1852 Battle of Caseros, he traveled in 1860 to the Atlantic Ocean shore, where he purchased over 136,000 hectares (340,000 acres) from Portuguese Consul and entrepreneur José Coelho de Meyrelles, and a meat salting house.

 His beef jerky facility struggling, Peralta-Ramos embarked on the initial real estate development of his vast, scenic land.
 His enterprise met with the resistance of the gentry of Balcarce (then the county seat), though in 1865, he obtained a favorable ruling for the shoreline development from the local Justice of Peace, Juan Peña.
 Seizing on a discrepancy between Peralta-Ramos' holdings and what appeared in the official appraisal, Balcarce founder and Mayor José Chaves nearly forced his adversary to relocate his planned development on marshland, but an 1867 letter in Peralta-Ramos' support by neighboring Mar Chiquita Judge José Bernal to Buenos Aires Province official Nicolás Avellaneda settled the dispute in Peralta-Ramos' favor.